 Political Science Major Changes Internship Focus to Census 2020

-Allison Kustic ’21 was only a few weeks into her new internship, working in the office of Marin County Supervisor Katie Rice, when California’s shelter-in-place order was issued.
+Allison Kustic ’21 was only a few weeks into her new internship last year, working in the office of Marin County Supervisor Katie Rice, when California’s shelter-in-place order was issued.

-Now, instead of heading into the office, Allison heads to her computer to check in with Supervisor Rice’s internship coordinator to talk through plans for the day.
+Instead of heading into the office, Allison headed to her computer to check in with Supervisor Rice’s internship coordinator to talk through plans for the day.

-One of Allison’s key projects is to work with her supervisor to head up a team of community partners on a social media campaign to promote participation in the 2020 Census.
+While Allison, who in the summer of 2019 interned in Sen. Kamala Harris’ Sacramento office, missed face-to-face meetings with community members, she notes that the work was still rewarding.
+One of Allison’s key projects was to work with her supervisor to head up a team of community partners on a social media campaign to promote participation in the 2020 Census.

-“We work closely with Canal Alliance to create and distribute social media messaging encouraging Marin residents to complete their Census forms” Allison says.
-“It's been an amazing experience because I'm able to do a lot of hands-on work with grassroots efforts.
-The latest social media campaign is a video message from Marin residents encouraging one another to fill out the Census.”
+“We worked closely with Canal Alliance to create and distribute social media messaging encouraging Marin residents to complete their Census forms,” says Allison, now Community Coordinator at SHE-CAN.
+“It was an amazing experience because I was able to do a lot of hands-on work with grassroots efforts.
+The latest social media campaign was a video message from Marin residents encouraging one another to fill out the Census.”

 It was a strong desire to make a positive impact that led Allison to politics.
 Dominican was the ideal place for Allison to develop her focus.
 Before her senior year at St. Francis High School in Sacramento, where she participated in a “Youth and Government” program, Allison visited several colleges, yet Dominican grabbed her attention.